ekrzina/chatbot-try/README.md

 # chatbot-try
 Small Python application that creates and runs Chatterbot.
-Created with Miniconda; use with Linux.
+Environment created with Miniconda; use with Linux.